 Other Useful Information:

-· PE and Games will be on Tuesdays and Thursdays this half term.
+· PE and Games will be on Wednesdays and Fridays this half term.
 Please make sure that your child’s kit is in school for the correct times.
-We will be having Gym indoors on a Tuesday and Games will be Swimming on a Thursday.
+We will be having Gym/Circuit training indoors on a Friday and Games will be Football on a Wednesday.
 It is important that the children come to school with the correct PE kit.
 This should include trainers (clean trainers or plimsolls for indoor lessons), black shorts and a house T-shirt.
 On colder days, children can wear jogging bottoms and jumpers outside.
 For swimming: hats, goggles, towel and full length swimming costume (for girls), swimming shorts for boys.
 Any child who cannot remove their earrings will not be able to swim in the pool.

 · Reading Records and Homework diaries will be checked on a Monday and we will look forward to giving out lots of Reading Reward stickers.
 Parents are asked to read and discuss texts with children and record up to 4 sessions a week in the Reading Record Book per week.